xjrga/xjrga.github.io/main_source/health/notes/notes.rst

 * An increase in activity level may trigger a hunger response
 * A lower glycemic index diet may cause less hunger
 * To keep daily calories equal, keep protein intake steady and exchange carbohydrates for fat and vice versa
-* Distribute your carbohydrates and protein evenly through out the day except after exercise when you may have to eat more
+* Distribute your carbohydrates and protein evenly through out the day except after exercise when you may have to eat a little extra

 Energy expenditure - exercise
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~